sioquim/markdown-cv/index.md

 - Responsible for sharing best practices, recommending technologies and frameworks, and mentorship for the Frontend practice.

 - Created project boilerplates with built-in features for routing, state management, theming, and CI/CD configurations.

-- Worked directly for customers off-site to solve problems together with their development teams.

 - Architected a backend solution for a rewards system and implemented it using Typescript, a NodeJS framework, and PostgresSQL.